Most Forgiving Putters In 2026 Tested And Reviewed

 Equipment manufacturers have tried to filled this void, coming up with lots of tricks to tease more and more forgiveness out of putters each year.
 Some of the designs have become so outrageous looking that even the most die-hard traditionalists have surely picked up a Futura or Phantom or Two Ball putter and thought how ordinary even a regular mallet putter looked in contrast.

 The reality is that these innovations have not just been in vain, they represent actual improvements in materials and the ability to shape those materials into shapes that are, by the laws of physics, able to offer more to golfers of all levels.
 That means an ability for the putter to start on line, stay on line, stay pointed where you intended it, and give a consistent roll no matter where you hit it on the face.
-These are all huge factors for the golfer, whether pro, beginner or high handicap, and there have been massive strides made in the past couple of decades when it comes to MOI and face inserts, with things like tungsten weighting and polymer and milled faces being incorporated to the most classic blade designs.
+These are all huge factors for the golfer, whether pro, beginner or high handicapper, and there have been massive strides made in the past couple of decades when it comes to MOI and face inserts, with things like tungsten weighting and polymer and milled faces being incorporated to the most classic blade designs.

 It’s safe to say if you’ve been holding out, there’s no better time than the present to take a peek at what some of the newest models have to offer, because they represent some very significant departures from what was capable even 15 years ago.